Alan-Miller/examples/README.md

 ## github.com/Alan-Miller/[stripe-checkout](https://github.com/Alan-Miller/stripe-checkout)

 Example of Stripe Checkout (simple) in React.
 Based on [Joe Blank's repo](https://github.com/joeblank/react-stripe).
-Contains some extra notes in the comments taken from Joe's explanation of the process.
+README talks about the process from front to back (and then back to front).
+Includes notes about putting Stripe keys in .env files.

 Tech: React, Stripe Checkout